LaFClient/LaF/README.md

 ![Twitch Login](./app/img/readme/twitch-1.png)

 1. Login to Twitch in settings
-2. Your listener can use `!link` command in stream.
+2. Your viewer can use `!link` command in stream.

 ## HyperQuickJoin